cloudcmd/blog/_posts/2013-12-18-merry-christmas.md

 Very soon would be New Year and Christmas Eve.
 So I want to show you a couple images I had paint not a very long time ago.
+I'm not a very good artist, so do not laugh :).

 ![summer](https://files.cloudcmd.io/img/paint/summer.jpg)